microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 [**Visualization of Visual Attention**](EyeTracking_Visualization.md)

 Information about where users look at is an immensely powerful tool to assess usability of a design and to identify problems in efficient work streams.
-In this tutorial, we discuss different eye tracking visualizations and how they fit different needs.
+This tutorial discusses different eye tracking visualizations and how they fit different needs.
 We provide basic examples for logging and loading Eye Tracking data and examples for how to visualize them.

 **Summary**: Two-dimensional attention map (heatmaps) on slates.
 Recording & replaying Eye Tracking data.